Tammy Knights MBACP

 - Safeguarding clients, making referrals, sign posting clients.

 - Attend Supervision to ensure I provide the clients with a safe and ethical practice.

 - Attend regular meetings, CPD courses and material.

 I reflect and mirror your feelings and thoughts to help you explore them freely.
-I do not promise to have all the answers but I do commit to your therapy and will always ensure you are held safely and prioritising your well being.
+My comitment to your therapy is to ensure you are held safely prioritising your well being.

 Training, qualifications & experience